DataDog/documentation/content/en/security/security_inbox.md

 - **Privileged access**: Resources with privileged access carry elevated risk as they grant elevated permissions that can expand the attack surface.
 - **Under attack**: Resources that are seeing suspicious security activity carry elevated risks.
 Resources are flagged as "Under Attack" if a security signal has been detected on the resource in the last 15 days.
 - **Exploit available**: Vulnerabilities with public exploits available carry elevated risks.
 The availability of a public exploit is verified with different exploit databases, such as [cisa.gov][7], [exploit-db.com][8], and [nvd.nist.gov][9].
 - **In production**: Vulnerabilities in production environments carry elevated risks.
-The environment is computed from the `env` tag.
+The environment is computed from the `env` tag an `environment` tag.

 ## How Security Inbox prioritization works